contractcops/auditingroadmap/Cryptography/SHA-256/Steps in SHA-256.md

 # What are the different steps in SHA-256?

+> Important notes:
+>
+> The return output of sha-256 is a 256 bit number

 <h2> Step one: Appending bits </h2>

 👉The first step involves preprocessing the input message to make it compatible with the hash function.
 It can be divided into two main substeps:

+> Substep: Transforming the input string into bits using ASCII

 <h2> Padding bits </h2>